Skip to content

 For more details and examples, see the OpenAPI Type Helpers documentation.

-Instead of writing types manually for each API endpoint, you can extract them directly from your OpenAPI schema.
-This approach ensures your types are always synchronized with your API specification and reduces the risk of type mismatches:
+Extract types directly from your OpenAPI schema instead of writing them manually.
+This approach ensures types stay synchronized with your API specification and reduces the risk of type mismatches:

 ts